How Much Money Does It Cost to Build a Strip Mall?

 - Interest rate increases during construction

-Next Steps: Planning Your Strip Mall Development
+What Are the Next Steps: Planning Your Strip Mall Development?

 Building a strip mall requires substantial capital, careful planning, and experienced execution.
 Before committing significant resources: